Ready to Serve: Prospective Appointees

 Most prospective appointees will be asked to complete the Public Financial Disclosure Report (OGE Form 278e), a nine-part financial disclosure document that must be updated annually and when you make certain financial transactions.
 The Office of Government Ethics’ Public Financial Disclosure Guide provides detailed instructions.

+The Office of Government Ethics (OGE) has developed a Nominee Guide to assist prospective and current nominees in navigating the nominee process and their ethical obligations.
+In addition, OGE’s Presidential Election Readiness page has checklists and other resources for nominees, including a nominee process tip list.
 It is important to start gathering the information for this form well in advance of when you are required to submit it.
 The form requires financial records for you, your spouse and your dependent children.
 Use this Office of Government Ethics Checklist to gather documents before you start.

 Confidential Financial Disclosure Report (OGE Form 450)

 A small number of prospective appointees are not required to submit a public report.
 Instead, they must submit the Confidential Financial Disclosure Report (Form OGE 450).
 The appointees in this category include many part-time members of boards and commissions, as well as some Schedule C appointees.
 This report is shorter and generally kept confidential.
-It will be reviewed by your prospective agency without additional review by the Office of Government Ethics.
+It will be reviewed by your prospective agency and may require additional review by the Office of Government Ethics.

 For detailed instructions, see the Office of Government Ethics’ Confidential Financial Disclosure Guide: Form OGE 450.